Ecommerce website traffic is a requirement, no matter what you want to sell online.

 3. Utilize Email Marketing

-Did you know that a majority of consumers prefer brands to contact them via email?
+Did you know that most consumers prefer brands to contact them via email?

 This makes email a powerful tool to drive eCommerce website traffic.